jfyne/approven/README.md

-# Deploy to Google Cloud Storage as Website
+# Deploy to Google Cloud Storage as Website!

 A step that deploys website to Google Cloud Storage.